 Tolerance to Self Antigens

 The concepts of self and nonself (foreignness) are central to immunologic reactivity (Figure 4-2).
 Many molecules in a host individual are antigenic (ie, they induce an immune response) if introduced into another individual but are not recognized as antigens by the host.
 This failure to respond to self antigens is natural tolerance, and it prevents the immune system from destroying the host's own tissues.
-Tolerance to self antigens is induced during embryonic development, and it also demonstrates specificity ...
+Tolerance to self antigens is induced during embryonic development, and it also demonstrates specificity and ...